cross-js/cross-js/README.md

 #### Why?
 To understand the concept of writing cross platform application then you must understanding the [onion architecture](https://codeguru.com/csharp/csharp/cs_misc/designtechniques/understanding-onion-architecture.html).
-Try to develop your package with as little dependencies or knowledge of the platform you are running your code on, try to think as if your module is running on a sandboxed enviorment (or web worker) with no filesystem or network access, or no access to node or browser api's.
+Try to develop your package with as little dependencies or knowledge of the platform you are running your code on, try to think as if your module was running on a sandboxed enviorment (or web worker) with no filesystem or network access, or no access to node or browser API's.
 The core layer of your application should be like a stdin and stdout.
-How the consumer read and save data should be entire up to the the developers using your package.
+How the consumer reads and saves data should be entirely up to the the developers using your package.
-[Deno](https://deno.land/) require modules to ask for permission to use fs/net.
-It feels more safe to provide data to a third party package that dose the transformation for you and gives you data back then giving it access to read/write to a hole folder.
+[Deno](https://deno.land/) requires modules to ask for permission to use fs/net.
+It feels safer to provide data to a third party package that does the transformation for you and gives you data back, rather than giving it read/write permissions to an entire folder.

-Here is a senario: Say you have develop a tool that can encode/decode csv data to/from json.
-For it to work in node, deno and browser.
-Then it should not be responsible for reading and saving files.
-The input data can come from many sources such as network, blob, fs, web socket and the output can have many destinations as well
+Here is a senario: Say you have developed a tool that can encode/decode csv data to/from json.
+For it to work in node, deno and browser, it shouldn't be responsible for reading and saving files.
+The input data can come from many sources such as network, blob, fs, web socket and the output can have many destinations as well:

 ```js
 // A node developer would use it like this